Patent Issue Notification

 What is Patent Term Adjustment?

-Patent Term Adjustment (PTA) is additional days of patent term added to a patent based on Patent Office delay during the pendency of the application.
+Patent Term Adjustment (PTA) is additional days of patent term added to a patent based on Patent Office delay during the pendency of the application, minus delays by the applicant due to extensions of time and use of other procedural tools.
 PTA ranges from 0 days, to hundreds of days, to thousands of days of extension and can be very valuable depending upon your particular product and market.
 The calculations to determine what the appropriate PTA should be are complicated and are not ordinarily confirmed by your attorney unless you specifically request they do the additional work to figure it out.
 If your patent term beyond 20 years is critical to your business and market, please contact your attorney to request your attorney to do the calculations and determine whether the Patent Office’s calculations are correct.
 Any challenges to the Patent Office’s determination of PTA must be filed within two (2) months of the patent issue date.
 Your attorney can file the appropriate forms to challenge the PTA for your patent.
+For more information about Patent Term Adjustment, please review this article on Patent Term Adjustment.

 It is important to verify the patent data before the patent issues, submit the issue fee correctly, and mark your patent number on your products to maintain your full patent rights.
 Errors in any of these can result in lost rights and opportunities.
 Please contact a qualified professional at Booth Udall Fuller, PLC with any questions you may have about patents, issue notifications, continuation applications, or any other intellectual property protection or strategy needs.